WojciechMigda/zfec/README.rst

 single element, it can be parameterized to choose in advance the number of elements whose loss it can tolerate.

-This package is largely based on the old "fec" library by Luigi Rizzo et al., which is a mature and optimized implementation of erasure coding.
-The zfec package makes several changes from the original "fec" package, including addition of the Python API, refactoring of the C API to support zero-copy operation, a few clean-ups and optimizations of the core code itself, and the addition of a command-line tool named "zfec".
+This package is a for of ``zfec`` library, which is largely based on the old "fec" library by Luigi Rizzo et al., which is a mature and optimized implementation of erasure coding.
+The ``zfec-fast`` package makes several changes from the original ``zfec`` package, including new C-based benchmark tool and a new SIMD-friendly API.

 Installation
 ------------

-``pip install zfec``
+``pip install zfec-fast``

 To run the self-tests, execute ``tox`` from an unpacked source tree or git checkout.